ProjectOpenSea/seaport/README.md

       - Use either proxy or Consideration directly to source approvals, depending on the original order type
       - Ignore each execution where `to == from` or `amount == 0` *(NOTE: the current implementation does not perform this last optimization)*

-## Known Limitations
+## Known Limitations and Workarounds

 - As all offer and consideration items are allocated against one another in memory, there are scenarios in which the actual received item amount will differ from the amount specified by the order — notably, this includes items with a fee-on-transfer mechanic.
 Orders that contain items of this nature (or, more broadly, items that have some post-fulfillment state that should be met) should leverage "restricted" order types and route the order fulfillment through a zone contract that performs the necessary checks.
 - As all offer items are taken directly from the offerer and all consideration items are given directly to the named recipient, there are scenarios where those accounts can increase the gas cost of order fulfillment or block orders from being fulfilled outright depending on the item being transferred.
 If the item in question is Ether or a similar native token, a recipient can throw in the payable fallback or even spend excess gas from the submitter.
 Similar mechanics can be leveraged by both offerers and receives if the item in question is a token with a transfer hook (like ERC1155 and ERC777) or a non-standard token implementation.
 Potential remediations to this category of issue include wrapping Ether as WETH as a fallback if the initial transfer fails and allowing submitters to specify the amount of gas that should be allocated as part of a given fulfillment.
 - As all consideration items are supplied at the time of order creation, dynamic adjustment of recipients or amounts after creation (e.g. modifications to royalty payout info) is not supported.
 A workaround would be to name a zone as a consideration recipient and have the zone compute the intended recipient or amount and use that to relay the item in question, returning any excess to the fulfiller.
-The requirement to specify consideration items at order creation time also implies that `matchOrders` must be used in cases where an additional "relayer fee" is desired.
+The requirement to specify consideration items at order creation time also implies that `matchOrders` must be used in cases where an additional "relayer fee" needs to be derived and applied at the time of order fulfillment.
 - As all criteria-based items are tied to a particular token, there is no native way to construct orders where items specify cross-token criteria.
 Additionally, each potential identifier for a particular criteria-based item must have the same amount as any other identifier.
 - As orders with ascending and descending amounts may not be filled as quickly as a fulfiller would like (e.g. transactions taking longer than expected to be included), there is a risk that fulfillment on those orders will supply a larger item amount, or receive back a smaller item amount, than they intended or expected.
 One way to prevent these outcomes is to utilize matchOrders, supplying a contrasting order for the fulfiller that explicitly specifies the maximum allowable offer items to be spent and consideration items to be received back.
 - As all items on orders supporting partial fills must be "cleanly divisible" when performing a partial fill, orders with multiple items should to be constructed with care.
 A straightforward heuristic is to start with a "unit" bundle (e.g. 1 NFT item A, 3 NFT item B, and 5 NFT item C for 2 ETH) then applying a multiple to that unit bundle (e.g. 7 of those units results in a partial order for 7 NFT item A, 21 NFT item B, and 35 NFT item C for 14 ETH).